karagenc/finddirs-go/README.md

 | PublicShare | `~/Public` on Linux and macOS, `C:\Users\Public` on Windows                                                           |

 1. On Unix based systems, entries in `user-dirs.dirs` are read.
 If `user-dirs.dirs` cannot be found, or it's malformed, `RetrieveUserDirs` returns with error.
 If an entry is `$HOME/` (that means, it is empty), it is set to an empty string (`""`), and no error is returned.
 On Unix, check for empty directories.
-2. Plan 9 is not supported. `RetrieveUserDirs` on Plan 9 system will return an error.
+2. Plan 9 is not supported. `RetrieveUserDirs` on a Plan 9 system will return an error.
-3. If Termux is detected on Android, the Desktop, Templates, Fonts, and PublicShare directories will be empty, as they don't exist on the this platform.
+3. If Termux is detected on Android, the Desktop, Templates, Fonts, and PublicShare directories will be empty, as they don't exist on the that platform.
+4. iOS is not supported. `RetrieveUserDirs` on an iOS system will return an error.

 ## Usage